John Paul Kennedy

 John Paul Kennedy (fl.
 1966 – 2015) is a retired Third Judicial District court judge in Salt Lake County, Utah.
 He was appointed to the bench in 2004 and retired as of January 1, 2015, to begin private practice as a mediator/arbitrator.

 Early years and education

 John Paul Kennedy was born and raised in Minneapolis, Minnesota.
 He resided there through completion of high school.
 In elementary school he lived for two years in the area of Boston, Massachusetts, and four years in Milwaukee, Wisconsin.
 He attended Harvard University graduating with honors in 1963.
 In his senior year, he married his wife whom he met while attending Harvard.
 Judge Kennedy was captain of the Harvard Freshman and Varsity fencing teams.
 He received his law degree from Stanford University in 1966, where he was a member of the Board of Editors of the Stanford Law Review.

-Kennedy authored articles for the Stanford Law Review such as "Toward Expediting Labor Injuctions under § 10(l) of the Taft-Hartley Act" and "Res Ipsa Loquitur Requires Nursery School to Explain Pupil's Injuries: Res Ipsa Loquitur.
+Kennedy authored articles for the Stanford Law Review such as "Toward Expediting Labor Injunctions under § 10(l) of the Taft-Hartley Act" and "Res Ipsa Loquitur Requires Nursery School to Explain Pupil's Injuries: Res Ipsa Loquitur.
 Burden of Proof.
 Infants.
 Schools and School Districts".